Earl of Fife: Mormaer of Fife

 The mormaers of Fife, by the 12th century, had established themselves as the highest ranking native nobles in Scotland.
-They frequently held the office of Justiciar of Scotia - highest brithem in the land - and enjoyed the right of crowning the kings of the Scots.
+The earliest certain mormaer of Fife was Causantín or Constantine.
+The mormaers frequently held the office of Justiciar of Scotia – highest brithem in the land - and enjoyed the right of crowning the kings of the Scots.
 The Mormaer's function, as with other medieval Scottish lordships, was partly kin-based.
-Hence, in 1385, the Earl of Fife, seen as the successor of the same lordship, is called capitalis legis de Clenmcduffe (Lord of the Law of the Children of Macduff).
+Hence, in 1385, the earl of Fife, seen as the successor of the same lordship, is called capitalis legis de Clenmcduffe ('Lord of the Law of the Children of Macduff'), and was often but not always also the chief of Clan MacDuff.

-The first earl was Alexander Scrymgeour (died 1306).
+The first earl, proper, was Alexander Scrymgeour (died 1306).
 Alexander served under William Wallace and Robert the Bruce.
 He was the official and hereditary banner bearer for the king and was awarded title of earl and the demesne of Fife for services rendered.
 The lordship existed in the Middle Ages until its last earl, Murdoch (Muireadhach), Duke of Albany, was executed by James I of Scotland.